My Name Is Khan: Characters

-Karan Johar and Bathija researched extensively for Shah Rukh Khan's character in My Name Is Khan for two years, and this included their personal study of Asperger's syndrome and contact with autistic people from various centers in London, New York, Los Angeles and India.
+Johar and Bathija researched extensively for Shah Rukh Khan's character in My Name Is Khan for two years, and this included their personal study of Asperger's syndrome and contact with autistic people from various centers in London, New York, Los Angeles and India.
 When interviewed by Bollywood Hungama, he admitted to have helped her by "just executing her vision".
-Karan Johar and Bathija met Christopher and Gisela Slater-Walker, who wrote An Asperger Marriage, and he described the former as having been their significant inspiration for the character.
-They also had a rendezvous with Chris and Maxine Aston (Aspergers in Loves writers), whom Karan Johar said to have been the "basis" for Rizwan and Mandira's relationship.
+Johar and Bathija met Christopher and Gisela Slater-Walker, who wrote An Asperger Marriage, and he described the former as having been their significant inspiration for the character.
+They also had a rendezvous with Chris and Maxine Aston (Aspergers in Loves writers), whom Johar said to have been the "basis" for Rizvan and Mandira's relationship.
 Their research also included gathering information related to the condition from YouTube videos.

 Shah Rukh Khan did his own research to his role, which Bathija stated to have been written specifically for him.
 He said that he was nervous but at the same time excited to play the type of role, which he had never done before.
-Karan Johar described him as being challenged, even considering Rizwan to be Shah Rukh Khan's "most challenging" character.
-Shah Rukh Khan himself referred to it as "the most interesting part" of his career as an actor, seeing that he could spread awareness about a condition that is rarely suffered from.
+Johar described him as being challenged, even considering Rizvan to be Shah Rukh Khan's "most challenging" character.
+Khan himself referred to it as "the most interesting part" of his career as an actor, seeing that he could spread awareness about a condition that is rarely suffered from.
 His film characters are mainly secular; they are not especially focused on their religious background, but the one in My Name Is Khan is.
 Alluding to its autism, he referred to his My Name Is Khan character as a "neuro-atypical mind, who could do less and say more".